rakutenintelligence-api/rakutenintelligence-api.github.io/faq.md

 **Q: I’d like to be able to view my results in a particular order.
 Would there be any way to ensure that?**

-A: You can sort the results returned from the Slice API by passing the orderBy URL query parameter.
+A: You can sort the results returned from the Rakuten Intelligence API by passing the orderBy URL query parameter.
 This parameter uses the same language as our filtering to display the API response in a particular way.

 Example : https://api.slice.com/api/v1/orders?orderBy="purchaseDate desc, description asc, orderTax add ShippingCost"

 ## Method to uniquely identify request

-**Q: I need to contact the Slice API Team, but I don’t have any way of identifiying the API request I’m experiencing issues with.
+**Q: I need to contact the Rakuten Intelligence API Team, but I don’t have any way of identifiying the API request I’m experiencing issues with.
 Is there a way I can do so?**

-A: You can send the reqId URL parameter with a GUID for your Slice API requests.
+A: You can send the reqId URL parameter with a GUID for your Rakuten Intelligence API requests.
 Then, simply include the reqId for the request you have questions about to our team, and we’ll take it from there!

 Example : https://api.slice.com/api/v1/users/self?reqId=2dk23j-2383jvhb-12i3jgh3